Written by: Corey Janoff

 As a medical student, any extra cash you can bring in will go a long way.
 You and your peers are all living on essentially zero income – student loans, scholarships, or parents are funding your school and housing costs.
 Beer money is at a premium.
 But in all seriousness, if you can bring in some extra cash, that will help keep your credit card balances to a minimum, pay for conferences, interviews/residency applications, and potentially reduce the amount of student loans you need to borrow.
 This week we will look at 11 side hustles for students who want to make money while in medical school.

 Before we dive in, I understand that time is a limited commodity during these years (and every year from here on out).
 Depending on the curriculum, specialty you are hoping to pursue, rotations, your need to study, etc., some of these side hustles will be more feasible than others.
 This list is also not absolute – there are endless ways to make some money on the side from odd jobs and what not.
-Tap into your skillset and see what you can make of it
+Tap into your skillset and see what you can make of it.
+Here is a list of jobs for medical students:

 As a medical student, you are a highly qualified learner.
 Most people assume if you can get into medical school, you must be really smart and good at school.
 There is a huge demand for tutors in this country and you can make a lot of money doing it.
 You could make $100 or more an hour tutoring college kids on how to study for the MCATs.